natacasey/Customer_Churn_Prediction_with_Python/README.md

 -	Interpretability of the neural network algorithm is challenging.

-## Consideration for the future use
+## Considerations for the future use

--	The Neural Network Classification Model is especially useful for companies using loyalty programs and devices using personal data
+-	The final Neural Network Classification Model is especially useful for companies using loyalty programs and devices using personal data
 -	More data could be collected for higher performance
 -	After using marketing means to address the issue uplift model could be used.